BelmY/wikiSDoR/Upgrading-OpenWebRX-to-a-newer-version.md

 > The instructions provided here to upgrade OpenWebRX and csdr will only work if the only file you modified in openwebrx and csdr directories is `config_webrx.py`.

+## If you encounter any problems after the fast upgrade detailed here, please do a clean install of the new versions of both csdr and OpenWebRX

 When upgrading OpenWebRX, first upgrade csdr:

 ```bash